 Once your agent has subscribers, it's easy to send them out updates.
 All you

-need to do is produce card
+need to do is produce cards with %facts in them:

 :_ this